aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ### Data Pipeline

-The CarbonLake data pipeline is an event-driven Step Functions Workflow triggered by each upload to the CarbonLake Landing Zone S3 bucket.
+The CarbonLake data pipeline is an event-driven Step Functions Workflow triggered by each upload to the CarbonLake landing zone S3 bucket.
 The data pipeline performs the following functions:

 1. AWS Glue Data Brew Data Quality Check: If the data quality check passes the data is passed to the next step.
 If the data quality check fails the admin user receives a Simple Notification Services alert via email.
 2. Data Transformation Glue Workflow: Batch records are transformed and prepared for the CarbonLake calculator microservice.
 3. Data Compaction: night data compaction jobs prepare data for analytics and machine learning workloads.
-4. Emissions Calculator Lambda Microservice: An AWS Lambda function performed emissions factor database lookup and calculation, outputting records to a DynamoDB table and to an S3 bucket for analytics and AI/ML application.
+4. Emissions Calculator Lambda Microservice: An AWS Lambda function performed emissions factor database lookup and calculation, outputting records to a Amazon DynamoDB table and to an S3 bucket for analytics and AI/ML application.
-5. Data Transformation Ledger: Each transformation of data is recorded to a ledger using Amazon Simple Queue Service, AWS Lambda, and Amazon Dynamo DB.
+5. Data Transformation Ledger: Each transformation of data is recorded to a ledger using Amazon Simple Queue Service, AWS Lambda, and Amazon DynamoDB.

-### Emissions Factor Reference Databases preseeded in a DynamoDB table
+### Emissions Factor Reference Databases preseeded in a Amazon DynamoDB table

 The Carbon Emissions Calculator Microservice comes with a pre-seeded Amazon DynamoDB reference table.
 This data model directly references the World Resource Institute GHG Protocol model.